benw126/benw126.github.io/index.md

 - [Approximation of Fermi Surface by SVM](https://github.com/benw126/Fermi-Surface-SVM)
 - [2D Ising Model Phases Classifier](https://github.com/benw126/Ising-Model-Phases-Classifier-FNN)

+# Algorithmic Trading

+[Martin Ko](https://www.linkedin.com/in/martinkko/) (HKU E&F '24) and I have initiated an algorithmic trading project focused on cryptocurrency.
+The project is still in the initial phase :)

 # Mathematics Garden

 Our mathematical works are collected here.